arjunsunku27-dot/Arjun_RobotArm_Portfolio/index.md

 # Gesture and Computer Vision-controlled Robotic Arm

-This project is a 4-degree-of-freedom robotic arm controlled by three different input modes: computer vision (the arm autonomously detects and tracks a colored object using a camera), hand gesture recognition (a Raspberry Pi camera reads your hand gestures using MediaPipe AI and moves the arm accordingly), and manual joystick control.
-The biggest challenge was integrating a Raspberry Pi running AI vision software with an Arduino based servo controller, two completely different systems that had to be made to talk to each other over USB serial.
-The biggest triumph was getting MediaPipe gesture recognition working on the Pi and having it send real time commands that physically moved the robotic arm.
+This project is a robotic arm with 4 degrees of freedom.
+It can be controlled by three different input modes: computer vision (the arm detects and tracks a colored object using a camera), gesture control (a Raspberry Pi camera reads hand gestures using MediaPipe AI and moves the arm), and joystick control.
+The biggest challenge was integrating the Raspberry Pi with computer vision and gesture control with an Arduino servo controller.
+The two different systems had to be able to talk to each other over a USB serial port, which kept disconnecting.
+My biggest success was the MediaPipe gesture control working on the Pi, and it being able to send commands to the Arduino that physically moved the robotic arm.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|